ghc-proposals/ghc-proposals/README.rst

 3. Write the proposal.
 At very least this should describe the following,

    a. *Motivation*: What is the problem that you are trying to solve?
 Be specific:
       a concrete example or two can do wonders.
-Be sure to point out out the particular ways in which the status quo falls short.
+Be sure to point out the particular ways in which the status quo falls short.
    b. *Proposed Change*: What change are you proposing?
 This is the
       specification of your change and should be precise and comprehensive.
 This